wehlutyk/thesis/content/4-discussion.md

   "The charge of embezzlement again, the charge has gone."
 \end{nquote}

-In this case, the "against" $\rightarrow$ "again" replacement operated in the first transformation leads the following subject to interpret the sentence quite differently, making an even larger change.
+In this case, the "against" $\rightarrow$ "again" replacement operated in the first transformation leads the following subject to interpret the sentence quite differently, making an larger change.
 This behaviour is far from systematic, as many times such small errors are corrected by later subjects.
 Consider for instance the following error made by a subject in Experiment 2: